citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 dependency 'myresource-base'
 ```

-### dependencie
+### dependencies

-Alias for [dependency](#dependency "wikilink").
+Alias for [dependency](/docs/scripting-reference/resource-manifest/resource-manifest/#dependency).
 This is not a typo, but rather an intentional alias specifically for pluralization.

 ```lua
 dependencies {